johngage/website-analyst/content/home/blank.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'

 # ...
-Put Your Section Options Here (title etc.) ...
+Put Your Section Options Here (title etc.)and how?
 gallery_item:
  - album: gallery
    image: hello.jpg